kupl/PyTER/README.md

 ```

 It takes quite a long time.
-If you want to see only correct result, then change option of `-c` from "" to "y"
+If you want to see only correct result, then change option of `-c` from "" to "p"

 The results of PyTER are stored in `./result/total.result` and you can find detailed information about specific program in `./result/<speicif-program>.result`.
 This step contains all of PyTER's patch generation except for dynamic analysis: (1) Static Analysis, (2) Fault Localization, (3) Patch Generation.